Clinical-Genomics/cg_lims/README.md

 ## About Arnold

 ### What is Arnold and why?
-[Arnold](https://github.com/Clinical-Genomics/arnold) is a database and REST-API currently soring lims-data only.
+[Arnold](https://github.com/Clinical-Genomics/arnold) is a  REST-API and database with two collections - `sample` and `step`.
+Currently soring lims-data only.

-The database currently consist of two collections `sample` and `step`.

 Data is continuously pushed into the database from lims steps via cg_lims commands, using the arnold REST-API.

 So why do we want to store lims data in another database?
 Two reasons: The design of the lims postgres database doesn't fit the kind of queries that we often need to do at cg.
 And we are not allowed to redesign the original postgres database on wich our lims is built.
-So what are the kind of queries that we need to ask that are cumbersome using the lims-API?

-#### Step Type and Workflow - General concepts that make querying easy
+#### Step Type and Workflow - General arnold fields that make querying easy
 The problem with the design of the lims postgres database is that there is nothing linking two versions of a master step, protocol or workflow.
 But when we update a version of a workflow in lims, we are obviously still working within the same lab process in real life.